jarmo/candalf/README.md

 authentication via SSH server is disabled.
 There will be also a lot of output from apt upgrading the system.

-If you run the same command again then not much happens because Provision has already applied this migration and will not do much.
+If you run the same command again then not much happens because Provisioner has already applied this migration and will not do much.
 However, as soon as you change that migration script then it will be reapplied from the beginning to the end.